I am a visual neuroscientist working as a post-doc with Jon Winawer and Marisa Carrasco in the Department of Psychology

 the NextGenVis consortium.

-My research predominately uses fMRI and psychophysics to study retinotopic maps and how basic visual dimensions
+My research blends fMRI, psychophysics, and computational modeling to study retinotopic maps in human visual cortex.

-- How are fundamental visual dimensions (i.e. contrast, spatial frequency) encoded and represented within retinotopic maps, and what
+- How are fundamental visual dimensions (i.e. contrast, spatial, and temporal frequency) represented and encoded within

-are the neural computations that support these processes? - How does the substantial between-subject variability in the organisation of retinotopic maps relate to perception?
+retinotopic maps and what are the neural computations that support these processes? - How does the substantial between-subject variability in the anatomical organisation of retinotopic maps relate to perception?

 Google Scholar